Fags, Mags and Bags: Characters

 Ramesh is a middle-aged shopkeeper, born in India but a long-term resident of the Glasgow suburb of Lenzie.
 He has been the proprietor of the local convenience store Fags, Mags & Bags for over 30 years.
 In the episode 'Evil Narbara' from series four, Ramesh reveals that he opened the store on the same day the Double Decker chocolate bar was launched.
 This would place the opening of Fags, Mags & Bags in 1976.

 Ramesh pursues his chosen career in low-return retail with a near religious zeal, possessing an encyclopaedic knowledge of product lines and a deft line in banter, seeing his shop as a microcosm of life.
 Twenty years hard "shop" has earned Ramesh a tan Mercedes and a pair of mushroom-coloured tasselled loafers.

 Despite a ceaseless quest for the secondary purchase, and organising a fictional festival solely to boost sales, Ramesh seems to genuinely have his customers' interests at heart.
 He is popular with fellow shopkeepers; chairing the local Traders' Association, and also won the coveted 'Shopkeeper of the Year Award' in the Small-to-Medium Retail Concern category in Series 2.

 Ramesh is a widower, having married his wife in an arranged marriage during the 1960s.
-By the end of series 5 Ramesh had begun a relationship with a lady called Malcolm, and they are still an item at the start of series 6, then through into series 7.
+By the end of series 5 Ramesh had begun a relationship with a lady called Malcolm.
+This initially progresses slowly due to Ramesh's nerves and unwillingness to commit following his wife's death, but they eventually become engaged and then married in series 9.

 It is revealed that he has no sense of smell, and is a fan of the TV show Lost.
 Ramesh also experimented with a perm at one point in homage to the tennis star John McEnroe.